-The network will be made of of a bunch of servers in different locations around the world that store your web pages.
-This means that someone in the USA will grab pages from a server in the USA whilst someone in Japan gets the pages from their locality.
+The network will be made of a bunch of servers in different locations around the world that store your web pages.
+This means that someone in the USA will grab pages from a server in the USA while someone in Japan gets the pages from their locality.

 If set up correctly this can seriously speed up your website so have a chat with some developers or take a browse at CloudFlare who offer a free plan for smaller websites.